 A few helpful tips:

-- If your student appears to be having difficulties adjusting to new surroundings, please let the Office of Study Abroad know.
+- If your student appears to be having difficulties adjusting to new surroundings, please let the Office of Global Affairs know.
 O ften, we are able to contact someone at the host university or on site, whom we trust to determine whether there is a problem, provide a different perspective on the situation, or arrange for appropriate intervention;

 - Do not encourage your student to come home or ‘feed’ their depression.
 Encourage him or her to continue to remain involved; in many cases the problem your son or daughter calls you about solves itself within 24 hours.
 Resist your initial urge to fly over and save the day.